jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, everyone, from fighters to trainers, pundits to fans, veterans to newbies, is accountable to the standards of evolution.
 Thus, fighters don't limit themselves within the confines of a single discipline.
-Every martial art has something to offer, so everyone should be a bumblebee going fom flower to flower learning from each discipline.
+Every martial art has something to offer, so every person should be a bumblebee going fom flower to flower learning from each discipline.
 The best technique is the one that brings results.
-Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".
+Evolution is so admired by mixed-martial artists that everybody is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability with a free mind created a new, self-correcting, and sustainable martial art.
 Today, a skilled mixed-martial artist is an overwhelming favorite againt a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.